pnext/three-loader/README.md

 npm run build
 ```

+# Publishing a New Version of the Library

+To publish a new version of the library, follow these steps:

+1. Ensure all changes are committed and the codebase is in a clean state.

+2. Run the command `npm run build` to generate all necessary assets.

+3. Run the command `npm run prepare-release` in your terminal.

+  - This command will handle the necessary steps to prepare the release, such as updating the version number, generating changelogs, and tagging the release.

+4. After the command completes successfully, push the changes and tags to the remote repository.

+5. Finally run `npm publish`.

 # Thank You!

 Thank you to Markus Schütz for his work on Potree, on which this project is based.